At Rokesly Every Child Matters in Every Way

 - Essential Skills are given a place of importance in all aspects of school life

-MATHS – Further improve Maths teaching and learning to ensure children have opportunities to develop reasoning skills and achieve GDS
+Priority 3 2020-21: MATHS – Further improve Maths teaching and learning and Calculation strategies across the school to ensure all children have opportunities to develop reasoning skills and achieve GDS – Belonging, Achieving, Empowerment, Purpose

 - The POWER MATHS scheme is introduced to ensure staff are equipped to teach a full and effective maths curriculum